Self-care is particularly important during the winter months when the short, dark days can take their toll on our mental and physical health.

 If yours is still filled with summer clothes, consider storing these out of the way until later in the year, so you have easier access to your winter woolies.
 You could also declutter while you’re at it.

-If you don’t have a fireplace, you can still put on your winter warmers, wrap up in a blanket, and be mesmerised by one of these fireplace videos.
+If you don’t have a fireplace, you can still put on your winter warmers, wrap up in a blanket, and be mesmerized by one of these fireplace videos.

-Make sure you wrap up warm, then grab some earphones and a warm drink, and head out for a relaxing walk.
-You might find it useful to read our articles; 10 rewarding activities to do while walking and 14 of the most popular audiobooks.
+Make sure you wrap up warm, then grab some earphones and a hot drink, and head out for a relaxing walk.
+Our article, 12 rewarding activities to do while walking, has ideas that might offer you some more walking motivation.

 Perhaps there’s a particular cake you enjoyed making with your parents while you were growing up – or maybe you used to love hula hooping, but haven’t tried it in years.
 If so, why not give it a go today?